boseongyun/Check_My_Sample_Work/README.md

 * [HW08: Web Scraping & Text Analysis](https://github.com/boseongyun/Check_My_Sample_Work/tree/main/hw08-master)

-*Notes: Please feel free to contact me if you would like to have access to the data used for any of the projects*
+*Notes: Information about background information and data have been omitted for some sample work due to confidentiality.
+Please feel free to contact me if you would like to have access to the data used for any of the projects*